sxyazi/yazi/config/docs/keymap.md

 - rename: Rename a file or directory.
 - shell: Run a shell command.

+  - `exec`: Optional, command template to be run.
   - `--block`: Block the UI until the command finishes.
+  - `--confirm`: When the template is provided, run it directly, no input UI was shown.

 - hidden: Set the visibility of hidden files.